 As many people get older, their thoughts begin to turn toward how life can be made easier.
 This may include downsizing their home or moving somewhere where there is a feeling of community without losing their independence and privacy.
 In other cases, they simply desire to live somewhere beautiful while releasing equity to enjoy life a little bit more.

 Park homes, sometimes also referred to as mobile homes or caravans, often come to the fore as a popular choice for older people.
 Like a small, single-storey house with the added advantage of being able to be moved, park homes can offer affordable, easy-to-manage living.

-Often situated in beautiful locations, such as the park homes for sale in Bedfordshire, they can also create the opportunity of living somewhere that might otherwise be unaffordable with traditional housing.
+Often situated in beautiful locations, such as the park homes for sale in Gloucester, they can also create the opportunity of living somewhere that might otherwise be unaffordable with traditional housing.
 Developments of communities on individual sites can be good for older residents worried about feeling lonely.

 A haven for the over-50s

 Increasingly, park homes such as http://www.parkhomelife.com/ are offering a luxurious new way of living for the over-50s.
 Combining the comfort of modern housing standards with access to local amenities in well-designed locations, park home living is becoming a popular choice for those wanting to enjoy their later years to the fullest.